 Furthermore, deposition being a highly-sensitive form of a legal proceeding, can change the course of the case and hence, requires professionals with expertise in legal terminologies to handle the transcription process.
 A highly-skilled legal transcriptionist can come in handy in such situations as they are able to tell the difference between two or more voices and also able to tell the difference between speech patterns, accents, and the context of speech.

 Remote depositions have become commonplace for many reasons other than just the confinement that resulted from the COVID-19 pandemic.
 Now online deposition transcription services can ensure that the documents they provide from a video conference are as accurate as possible.
 Attorneys receive a copy of the transcript (guaranteed for accuracy) as well as a copy of the videotaped deposition.

 Using an actual legal transcriptionist allows you to use advanced technology to its fullest advantage.
 Electronic exhibits can be shared, stored, and accessed quickly, efficiently, and as securely as possible.

-GMR Transcription has been a leader in the field of transcription services.
+GMR Transcription Services, Inc. has been a leader in the field of transcription services.
 All of the transcription services we offer are performed by US-based human transcriptionists.
 Our transcriptionists undergo rigorous background checks and tests besides signing the confidentiality agreement to keep your data secured and safe.
 They can transcribe court depositions, interrogations, hearings, meetings, briefs, legal examinations, and more with the same level of accuracy and in the format that you need for your case.